TylerJamesMalloy/stable-baselines/stable_baselines/clac/Readme.md

 `Capacity-Limited Reinforcement Learning: Applications in Deep Actor-Critic Methods for Continuous Control.

-CLAC is an Deep Off-Policy Actor-Critic implementation of Capacity-Limited Reinforcement Learning, here presented as supplementary code alongside a paper submission to ICLR 2020.
+CLAC is an Deep Off-Policy Actor-Critic implementation of Capacity-Limited Reinforcement Learning, here presented as supplementary code alongside a paper submission to ICML 2020.

   The CLAC model does not support ``stable_baselines.common.policies`` because it uses double q-values